hmrc/one-stop-shop-registration-frontend/README.md

 To enter the registration journey, you will need to complete the initial filter questions as follows:
 1. Is your business already registered for the One Stop Shop Union scheme in an EU country?
-No
+- No
 2. Will your business sell goods from Northern Ireland to consumers in the EU?
-Yes
+- Yes
 3. Is your principal place of business in Northern Ireland?
-Yes
+- Yes

-Continue through the journey completing each question through to the final check-your-answers page and submit the registration.
+Continue through the journey, completing each question through to the final check-your-answers page and submit the registration.

 Note: you can refer to the Registration.feature within one-stop-shop-registration-journey-tests if any examples of data